woodser/monero-ts/README.md

 Node 20 LTS is recommended.
 Alternatively, Node 16 and 18 LTS work using the `--experimental-wasm-threads` flag.

+To avoid the error "Failed to parse URL from /path/to/file.wasm" on Node.js >16:

+1. Pass the `--no-experimental-fetch` flag to `node`.
+2. Set OpenSSL legacy provider:
+    - Unix: `export NODE_OPTIONS=--openssl-legacy-provider`
+    - Windows: `set NODE_OPTIONS=--openssl-legacy-provider`

 If using Node >16, use the `--no-experimental-fetch` flag to avoid the error "Failed to parse URL from /path/to/file.wasm".

 #### Building a browser application